 Image Credit: Deposit Photos

 Geraniums are colorful flowering plants that add beauty to your garden and help repel mosquitoes.
 These plants produce a unique scent that mosquitoes find unpleasant, making them an effective natural deterrent.
-Geraniums are easy to care for and grow well in pots or gardens.
+Geraniums are easy to care for and grow well in pots or in the garden.

 Geraniums are most effective when crushed or rubbed against the skin as the geranium leaves emit chemical compounds that mosquitoes despise.